 Confirmed at age nine into the Church of England, Barbara’s early experiences of choir singing included the reflective polyphony of Byrd and Palestrina, and she has sung in choral societies and chamber choirs.
 However, it is thoughtful simplicity that marks her writing, much of which has been written with children in mind.

 When she retired in 2008 from being a specialist music teacher in primary schools, she found herself missing her work with children, so founded a children’s choir at her local church, St Mary’s in Welwyn.
-(It was her husband Nick, a Methodist minister in the St Albans and Welwyn circuit, who suggested the choir’s punning title, “Welwyn Tune”!)
+(It was her husband Nick, a Methodist minister in the St Albans and Welwyn circuit, who suggested the choir’s punning name, “Welwyn Tune”!)

 In order to give her choir some occasional involvement in worship, Barbara began to write responses for them.
 “They would be positioned in the middle of the church alongside the reader of the prayers, and would sing from there.”
 Children, literally, in the heart of worship.
 As a variant, for Come, Holy Spirit, come she added a part for the church’s hand bell ringers – another group that didn’t often get a chance to be involved in a service.
 These responses, she has been told, really help members of the congregation enter a time of focussed prayer.